danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 }
 ```

-Note how references must be lazy, since they refer to an instance function. `printRef` now refers to `print` and is invoked whenever `print` is called.
+References must be `lazy` since they refer to an instance function. `printRef` now refers to `print` and is invoked whenever `print` is called.

 ### Inspecting invokations

-As we mentioned before, calling `invoke` records a function call so that you can inspect it later.
-Since the invokation is done by the mock as its functions are called, you can use the mock as you would use any other implementation of the same protocol.
+As we mentioned before, `invoke` records a function call so you can inspect it later.
+Since invokation is made by the mock as its functions are called, you can use just it as the protocol is intended to be used.

-When inspecting invokations for the various functions in a mock, we have to use the function references instead of the functions themselves.
+When inspecting invokations for the various functions in a mock, we have to use the function references.

 Given the `MockPrinter` above, we could inspect it like this: